NeoHW/tp/docs/DeveloperGuide.md

     <br><br>
 * **Alternative 2**: Use `findt t/KEYWORD [t/MORE_KEYWORD]…​`
   * Pros: Command structure is similar to `addt` and `deletet`.
-  * Cons: User need to key in multiple tag prefix if they want to search using more keywords.
+  * Cons: User need to key in multiple tag prefixes if they want to search with more keywords.

 --------------------------------------------------------------------------------------------------------------------